keranyang-17/PRIME_opto/README.md

-# PRIME OPTOGENETICS
+# PRIME

-The repository will contain the data and code for a manuscript currently under review by _Nature Neuroscience_.
+The repository contains the data and code for a manuscript currently under review by _Nature Neuroscience_.